rse/dotfiles/README.md

 Abstract
 --------

-This is a very small collection of really essential Unix "dot-files" (`~/.xxx`), i.e., opinionated configuration files for the shell environments of Ralf S. Engelschall.
-The Unix environment is based on the following absolutely essential tools:
+This is a small collection of really essential Unix "dot-files" (`~/.xxx`), i.e., opinionated configuration files for the Unix shell environments of Ralf S. Engelschall under FreeBSD, Linux and macOS.
+This Unix environment is based on the following absolutely essential tools:

 - the [GNU Bash](https://www.gnu.org/software/bash/) shell environment
 - the [TMux](https://tmux.github.io/) terminal multiplexer